35 Things You’re Doing That Make Your House a Target for Burglars

 Not doing anything after a burglary in the area

 Burglars often return to the same area after the initial burglary.
-Next, find out the things you can do every day to make your home safer.
+Next, find out the home security nightmares that could be lurking around your house.